Net Zero Carbon Neutral Home, High Falls, NY

 Design Plan Build Project

-Designed, planned and built to the highest efficiency standards, this project is currently under construction (2/23).
+Designed, planned and built to the highest efficiency standards, completed Spring 2023.
 Find more about its construction here on the EcoBuilders website.

 A lean-to garage port has been designed and will be constructed in phase 2 with the intention of photovoltaic installation on the roof.